Barley & Sage

 Yes!
 Just be sure to freeze before adding the whipped cream.
 Freeze the tarts on a tray for at least 2 hours, then wrap tightly and freeze for up to 2 months.
 To thaw, place in the refrigerator for 24 hours, then top with whipped cream before serving.

-You can purchase pasteurized eggs at most grocery stores but you can also pasteurize them yourself at home using a sous vide!
+You can purchase pasteurized eggs at some grocery stores but you can also pasteurize them yourself at home using a sous vide!

 Using a vegetable peeler, shave the edge of a chocolate bar for narrow curls or the side of a chocolate bar for wider curls.
 I like to store chocolate curls in a container in the freezer so that they stay fresh and don't melt!